RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

     > — Ruan Mei, about Stephen Lloyd

     Due to Stephen Lloyd's extremely avoidant personality as well as Ruan Mei's introverted behavior, the two do not seem to interact very much.
 However, due to Stephen Lloyd's background in running fruit stands, he seems to enjoy fruit-related foods.
 Because Ruan Mei enjoys pastries, enjoying desserts may be something the two may have in common.

+    > *"Stephen is a kind-hearted boy, always making one feel compelled to look out for him."*
+    >
+    > — Ruan Mei, about Stephen Lloyd

      ![pouch](assets/images/lore/pouch.png){ align=left } Ruan Mei talks about Stephen Lloyd as if he is some sort of creature that needs to be studied.
 She talks about baiting him with desserts to "summon" him or using a pumpkin parfait to "ward" him off.
 While this is quite consistent with her personality, as Ruan Mei does not really care about concepts such as empathy and humanity, the way she acknowledges him is still different from the other Genius Society members such as Herta or Screwllum.
 It may be due to the fact that the two hardly ever interact, nor do they ever seem to need to interact, that Ruan Mei finds him almost unfamiliar and unknown.